Please look for your answer here before you call us!

 Does PAYS accept undocumented students?

-Yes, if you are a ninth grader attending a high school in Los Angeles, San Bernardino or Riverside Counties.
+Yes, if you are a ninth grader attending a high school in Los Angeles, Orange, San Bernardino or Riverside Counties.

 Does PAYS accept out-of-state or international applicants?